 The four doctors approach was designed as a guide to help individuals adopt a holistic approach when deciding how to help people like you.

 For example, someone wants to lose weight so they stop eating junk food.
 But if they do that, they don’t feel happy most of the time.
 Even though this may help them to lose weight, they’ll probably revert to eating junk food when they hit a low to cheer themselves up.

 This is called yo-yo dieting.
 Is the issue that they need to suck it up or should they find out why eating junk food makes them feel happy?

 CHEK at Masters Fitness

 As you can probably see, there’s a lot more to CHEK-qualified personal trainers and fitness coaches than you may have realized.

-At Masters Personal Training, both Daniel and Hayley have qualifications from the CHEK Institute in Europe.
+At Masters Fitness, both Daniel and Hayley have qualifications from the CHEK Institute in Europe.